 If MODY is detected early, initial treatment with oral hypoglycemic agents such as sulfonylureas is sufficient.
 However, it is quite probable that insulin therapy might be necessary.

 Diabetes due to genetic defects in insulin action

 Two types of diabetes are distinguished based on insulin resistance due to genetic defects.
-The type A insulin resistance syndrome is characterized by hyperinsulinemia, skin disorders such as acanthosis nigricans (hyperpigmentation and hyperkeratosis (cornification) mostly involving the groin and armpits) and hyperandrogenism in women.
+Type A insulin resistance syndrome is characterized by hyperinsulinemia, skin disorders such as acanthosis nigricans (hyperpigmentation and hyperkeratosis (cornification) mostly involving the groin and armpits) and hyperandrogenism in women.
 Lawrence syndrome or Lipodystrophy is characterized by a massive reduction in subcutaneous fat, which is accompanied by insulin resistance due to previously unknown reasons.

 Diabetes as a result of pancreatic disease

 All the exocrine pancreatic disorders due to defective pancreas or as a consequence of another disease may lead to diabetes.
 Such disorders include:

 Diabetes due to abnormal hormone synthesis or regulation (endocrinopathy)

 Acromegaly (abnormal growth hormone somatotropin)

 - Aldosteronoma (elevated aldosterone production)

 - Glucagonoma (tumor related to A-cells of the islets of Langerhans)